Dear Parents/Guardians and Tinkerers,

 *Children will NOT be allowed to leave the site to get food at a nearby restaurant.

 We will have fruit and water available at all times.
 Please pack a reusable water bottle!

 Even happy children need limits.
 We use a model of positive reinforcement with the group.
 Occasionally there is a behavior problem that must be managed to ensure a safe workshop environment for all participants.
 If a behavior problem persists, the following steps will be taken.
 If our general positive limit-setting isn’t effective with your child:

-- A counselor will take the child aside for a 1:1 chat about his/her behavior and its effect on the group.
+- A facilitator will take the child aside for a 1:1 chat about his/her behavior and its effect on the group.